Canaan Dog vs Cane Corso: Complete Comparison (2026)

 Health and Lifespan Comparison

 Canaan Dog has a typical lifespan of 12-15 years, while Cane Corso lives approximately 9-12 years.
 Health profiles differ significantly between these dogs.
-Canaan Dog is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Canaan Dog is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Cane Corso faces its own health challenges including Orthopedic Issues, Other Conditions.
 Canaan Dog has 3 documented predispositions compared to 2 for Cane Corso, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health